reedF/db-sharding/README.md

 # db-sharding
-using mybatisnnotation\spring to implement db sharding and read\write in different db nodes
+using mybatis\annotation\spring to implement db sharding and read\write in different db nodes